 The workshop will accommodate twelve participants selected from the open call.

 This year’s selection panel includes Teresa Gleadowe, independent curator and writer, and artist Elizabeth Price.

 Selection will be based on completed application forms and supporting information received following the Call for Participation.

 Dates and deadlines

-The Cornwall Workshop is residential and accommodation will be provided at Kestle Barton.
+The Cornwall Workshop is residential and accommodation is provided at Kestle Barton.
 Please note that all rooms are for shared occupancy and we are not able to offer individual rooms.
 Facilities include shared bathrooms, living rooms, kitchens and dining space, and a seminar room.
-All meals will be provided.
+All meals are provided.

-The workshop will be an intensive experience and will require commitment.
-Participants will be asked to come prepared to give short presentations about past work and about projects they are developing or would like to develop, and to bring materials to be shared.
+The workshop is an intensive experience and requires commitment.
+Participants will be asked to come prepared to give a brief presentation about their work and interests and may be asked to do some specific preparation and research in advance.

-Feedback and evaluation is a key aim and outcome of the Workshop.
-Participants and workshop leaders will be asked for oral feedback throughout the Workshop and will be asked to provide written evaluations as a condition of their participation.
-They will also be encouraged to contribute to the continuing legacy of the workshop by sharing debates and ideas with artists and arts practitioners in the region.
+Feedback and evaluation is a key aim and outcome of the workshop and participants are asked to provide written evaluations as a condition of their participation.
+We hope that participants will also contribute to the continuing legacy of the workshop by sharing ideas with other artists and arts practitioners in the region.